Stromae: Personal life

-In 2015, Stromae had to cancel a tour through Africa because of anxiety caused by the malaria medicine Lariam (Mefloquine).
-Since then he had avoided public appearances.
+In 2015, Stromae had to cancel a tour through Africa because of anxiety caused by the malaria medicine Lariam (Mefloquine) after he was diagnosed with malaria.
+He remained largely out of the public eye until 2022, when he released Multitude and participated in interviews and media appearances to support the album.
+Since then he has avoided public appearances.
 In an interview in 2017, he stated that he still suffers from panic attacks and initially left open whether he would ever be able to make music professionally again.
+Stromae is fluent in French, Dutch, English and knows some Spanish.

-On 12 December 2015, Van Haver was secretly married to Coralie Barbier by Catholic priest Guy Gilbert, in a private ceremony held in Mechelen.
+On 12 December 2015, Van Haver was secretly married to Coralie Barbier by the Catholic priest Guy Gilbert, in a private ceremony held in Mechelen.
 The couple's first child was born in 2018.

 Musical style

 Stromae's music is heavily influenced by electronic music, especially Belgian New Beat music.
 He has been touted as the "face of the New Beat generation".
-He also considers Congolese music to be a huge influence.

 Stromae has been compared to Jacques Brel, whom Stromae considers a big influence, with Stromae covering several of his songs.